Elementary Education (EdS)

 - Students must earn a 3.0 GPA calculated on all graduate work attempted.
 "Academic Forgiveness" policy does not apply to graduate studies.

-- Students cannot graduate with a grade of "C" or below in more than two (2) graduate courses without an appeal to the College of Education Graduate Council.
+- Students cannot graduate with a grade of "C" in more than one (1) graduate course without an appeal to the College of Education Graduate Council.

 - A minimum of 24 semester hours required for the degree must be earned in residence (75%).
 Asynchronous (online) and distance learning courses administered through Columbus State University constitute courses taken in residence.